 Wilmer frequently frames the narrative of her book around a rather rigidly linear notion of (artistic) legitimacy.
 (Following Dupuy, Wilmer here accepts hierarchy itself as an externally-imposed order independent of personal value).
 She sees “free jazz” as unquestionably at the pinnacle of musical achievement and sophistication, at times indicating that it shares that position with Euro-classical music.
-This leads, for instance, to complete derision of all forms of so-called jazz fusion, in ways that are often baffling.
+This leads, for instance, to complete derision of all forms of so-called jazz fusion, which mered rock with jazz, in ways that are often baffling.

 So what is sorely lacking here is the recognition of something W.E.B.
 Du Bois famously wrote long ago: